 - (3) Report total employee hours worked on the electronic form DOE F 5484.4, Tabulation of Work-Hours.
-(See Append ix D for a list of data elements included in the form.)
+(See Appendix D for a list of data elements included in the form.)
 Reports will be submitted in accordance with paragraph 1d below.
-Access to the DOE F 5484.4 data will be in accordance with paragraph 1f(3)of this chapter. - (4) Report work-related incidents that involve a fatality or hospitalization of three or more DOE employees, in accordance with the requirements of 29 CFR 1960.70 to the Assistant Secretary for Environment, Safety and Health through the designated Federal Employees Occupational Safety and Health Program (FEOSH) Manager. - (5) Perform periodic, at least annual, quality checks of the information recorded and reported to CAIRS on work related injuries and illnesses to Federal employees to verify that the information is thorough and accurate. - b.
-Data Collection and Summarization - (1) Data Collection.
+Access to the DOE F 5484.4 data will be in accordance with paragraph 1f(3)of this chapter. - (4) Report work-related incidents that involve a fatality or hospitalization of three or more DOE employees, in accordance with the requirements of 29 CFR 1960.70 to the Assistant Secretary for Environment, Safety and Health through the designated Federal Employees Occupational Safety and Health Program (FEOSH) Manager. - (5) Perform periodic, at least quarterly, quality checks of the information recorded and reported to CAIRS on work related injuries and illnesses to Federal employees to verify that the information is thorough, accurate, and consistent with information contained in local records.

+b.
+Data Collection and Summarization.

+- (1) Data Collection.
 The Assistant Secretary for Environment, Safety and Health is responsible for maintaining a centralized operational database of reports submitted in accordance with paragraphs 1c and 1d below.
 The current system, the Computerized Accident/Incident Reporting System (CAIRS), compiles case information from accident reports submitted by DOE, contractor, and subcontractor employees.
 The database collects information electronically using either file transfer features in CAIRS Bulk Upload Processing (CBUP) or the direct data entry form features in CAIRS Direct Data Entry (CDDE).
 A list of data elements to be included in the CAIRS database is provided in Appendix C. - (2) Periodic Summary of Accident Data.
 DOE-wide statistical summary information taken from reports submitted in accordance with paragraphs 1c and 1d below will be available through CAIRS quarterly summary reports. - c.
 Report Submission-DOE F 5484.3.
 Effective 180 days following the approval of DOE M 231.1-1A, DOE F 5484.3 will be submitted electronically only, using either CAIRS Bulk Upload Processing or by entering information into the electronic form using CAIRS Direct Data Entry.
-New reports (DOE F 5484.3) will be submitted at least bi-monthly for receipt on or before the 15th of the month or the last working day of the month.
-Initial reports will include estimated lost work time.
-Revisions to lost work time, and any other information initially reported, will be submitted quarterly.
-Revisions will be submitted for receipt by the 10th of the month following the end of the calendar quarter, i.e., April 10th, July 10th, October 10th, and January 10th.
+New reports (DOE F 5484.3) will be submitted at least twice per month for receipt on or before the 15th of the month and the last working day of the month.
+Initial reports will include the actual work time lost as of the date the report is submitted.
+Revisions to lost work time will be submitted quarterly until the case is closed.
+Quarterly revisions for lost work time and any other information that requires revising information initially reported will be submitted for receipt by the 10th of the month following the end of the calendar quarter, i.e., April 10th, July 10th, October 10th, and January 10th.
 Prior to the transition to required electronic reporting only, legible copies of new and or revised report forms may be mailed.
 Mailed report forms should be addressed to the CAIRS Data Coordinator, U.S. Department of Energy, EH-33/Bldg.
 270 CC, 1000 Independence Ave., S.W., Washington, DC 20585-0270.
 Additional information about accessing CAIRS and electronic report submission is included in Appendix E of DOE M 231.1-1A and on the Internet at the R&R References and Resources Web page (http://tis.eh.doe.gov/cairs/refs.html.)